COVID-19 Department Policy and Reporting

-- Practice proper hygiene at all times; this, of course, includes frequent handwashing, minimal touching of your face, and handling items with clean hands.
+- Practice proper hygiene at all times; this includes frequent hand-washing, minimal face-touching, and handling items with clean hands.

-- Wear a mask anywhere within the BNSN and NICB; this, of course, includes hallways, restrooms, classrooms, offices, and common rooms.
+- Wear a mask within the BNSN and NICB including hallways, restrooms, classrooms, offices, and common rooms.
 The sole exception to this rule: if you are alone in a room, you may lower your mask.

-- Practice social distancing (five feet apart from other individuals) as much as possible within the BnSN and NICB.
+- Practice social distancing (six feet apart from other individuals) as much as possible within the BNSN and NICB.
 Lecture rooms, labs, and classrooms have been altered so that students may conduct work while socially distancing from one another.

 - Sanitize frequently used and shared items and surfaces before and after use.

-Click on the following terms to travel to fuller descriptions about each: general mask guidelines, sanitization guidelines, social distancing; lab and classroom mask guidelines; mask care and cleaning; BYU Health Center guidelines; BYU Chemistry Department Hygiene & Safety Plan.
+Click on the following terms to travel to fuller descriptions about each: general mask guidelines, sanitization guidelines, social distancing; lab and classroom mask guidelines; mask care and cleaning; BYU Health Center guidelines.

 These links and more (all related to health and safety) may be found under the Safety tab of this website.

-- Stay home from work or class or travel home immediately if you are experiencing or beginning to experience any symptoms of COVID-19; these symptoms include fever, shortness of breath, and/or a newly persistent cough.
+- Stay home from work or class immediately if you are experiencing or beginning to experience any symptoms of COVID-19; these symptoms include fever, shortness of breath, and/or a newly persistent cough.